swainechen/chenlab-training/websites/gis-aws/content/11-VolumeFromSnap/04-MountVolume.md

 nvme1n1     259:2    0   10G  0 disk
 ```

-4. Check if the volume has any data using the following command.
+4. Check if the volume has any data using the following command, using the diskidentified in step 3:

 ```bash
 sudo file -s /dev/nvme1n1
 ```

-Where "nvem1n1" is the device you noted from the previous section after attaching the device to the EC2 Instance.

 If the above command output shows "/dev/nvem1n1: data", it means your volume is empty.

 5. Create a directory of your choice to mount our new ext4 volume.
 Let's use the name "volume1".